mafm/ledger.py/README.md

 # Ledger.py: command-line, double-entry accounting in python

 **Ledger.py** is a simple, command-line, double-entry accounting system.
-It reads transactions written in a simple format from a text file and produces summary reports in text.
+It reads transactions written in a simple format from a text file and produces summary reports as text or an excel spreadsheet.

 Because transaction data is stored as text, it can be managed using a version control system like git.
 This makes it easy